-ASTM G94 provides guidance for selecting metallic materials for oxygen service [4].
-Some of the data listed in ASTM G94 are based on ASTM G124, Standard Test Method for Determining the Combustion Behavior of Metallic Materials in Oxygen-Enriched Atmospheres that provides a test method for comparing the flammability characteristics of metallic materials in gaseous oxygen [4, 5].
-In this test, sample rods of a metal are intentionally ignited at a specific oxygen concentration, temperature and pressure and compared against burn/no-burn criteria.
+ASTM G94, Standard Guide for Evaluating Metals for Oxygen Service provides guidance for selecting metallic materials for oxygen service [4].
+Some of the data listed in ASTM G94 are based on ASTM G124, Standard Test Method for Determining the Combustion Behavior of Metallic Materials in Oxygen-Enriched Atmospheres, which provides a test method for comparing the flammability characteristics of metallic materials in gaseous oxygen [4, 5].
+In this test, sample rods of a metal are intentionally ignited at a specific oxygen concentration, temperature, and pressure and then compared against burn/no-burn criteria.
 The test can also be used to show the relative flammability characteristics of a specific metal at different thicknesses.

-However, ASTM G124 test method does not provide criteria for relating the data to the suitability of a metal for use in any specific oxygen application, (i.e. warm or cold oxygen) or design configuration [5].
+However, the ASTM G124 test method does not provide criteria for relating the data to the suitability of a metal for use in any specific oxygen application (i.e., warm or cold oxygen), or design configuration [5].
 The data does provide a useful basis for selecting metallic materials based on their relative flammability behaviour in gaseous oxygen, in the event any ignition mechanism becomes active.

-NOTE.
-Based on the thermal energy required to raise a metal's temperature to its ignition temperature, the local environment around the ignition point is likely to become gaseous oxygen and if combustion occurs and continues, the burning region is also likely to remain in gaseous oxygen due to the combustion energy release rapidly vaporizing the surrounding liquid oxygen.
+NOTE-Based on the thermal energy required to raise a metal's temperature to its ignition temperature, the local environment around the ignition point is likely to become gaseous oxygen.
+If combustion occurs and continues, the burning region is also likely to remain in gaseous oxygen due to the combustion energy release rapidly vaporizing the surrounding liquid oxygen.

 ASTM G124 data can provide some guidance in alloy selection from a combustion propagation standpoint based on test conditions in warm gaseous oxygen [5].
-The ASTM G124 test data should be carefully considered if used as a reference for metallic material evaluation for cold oxygen applications [5].
-First and foremost, it is imperative that selection of suitable metallic materials for cold oxygen applications take into account the function of the valve, the mechanical properties required for valve components for the specific cryogenic application.
+ASTM G124 test data should be carefully considered if used as a reference for metallic material evaluation for cold oxygen applications [5].
+First and foremost, it is imperative that selection of suitable metallic materials for cold oxygen applications take into account the function of the valve and the mechanical properties required for valve components for the specific cryogenic application.

 Operating in liquid oxygen service provides an additional safety margin against ignition due to cryogenic temperatures compared to cold gaseous oxygen service.
-As a consequence, materials other than those listed in Table 1 could be acceptable following an oxygen hazard analysis and risk assessment.
-This is because of the greater thickness for valve bodies.